openhealthcare/opal/doc/docs/guides/stage.md

 # Stage

-Episodes in Opal may have a stage.
-This is a mechanism to chart a patients flow through a system.
+Episodes in Opal may progress through a clinical work flow with a series of stages.
+For example referred/inpatient/discharge.
+We keep track of these stages on the Episode model.

 The process of this flow is managed by the [episode category](episode_categories).